Vehicle Description

 bumpers.
 The interior is well-preserved with VDO instrumentation, a

-factory VDM steering wheel with deluxe horn ring, and
+factory VDM steering wheel with a deluxe horn ring, and a

-floor pans were stripped to bare metal and fully detailed to
+stripped to bare metal and fully detailed to show-level

-who has continued to maintain it since.
-In 2020, Patrick
+who has maintained it since.
+In 2020, Patrick Motorsports serviced

-Motorsports serviced the 356, replacing sump plate gaskets, valve
+the 356, replacing sump plate gaskets, valve cover gaskets, and the

 Mechanically, this 356A is in excellent condition and is a pleasure